 This is the campaign with which social worker Norbert Ferencz has been involved.
 For more information about the campaign against Norbert's prosecution for challenging these laws follow THIS LINK.

-We have 538 guests and 64 members online
+We have 175 guests and one member online

 Contact us by email